GitInMaRepo/T-Rest_vs_Angularsaurus/README.md

 - The first time I wrote that I had created a new component I didn't
 - I greatly underestimated ATDD with Jasmine.
 I will have to work on that in an extra format.
   So no matter what my checkin comments promise, there will be no ATDD

+Note:
+This is a project I did for fun in my spare time- So I decided to have fun with while naming projects/executables.
+If you are not having fun with my names, the fork button is right up there.